zelbeinstein/cloak/README.md

 encryption and authentication (via AEAD or similar techniques).**

 `ServerName` is the domain you want to make your ISP or firewall _think_ you are visiting.
 Ideally it should match `RedirAddr` in the server's configuration, a major site the censor allows, but it doesn't have to.
+Use `random` to randomize the server name for every connection made.

 `AlternativeNames` is an array used alongside `ServerName` to shuffle between different ServerNames for every new connection. **This may conflict with `CDN` Transport mode** if the CDN provider prohibits domain fronting and rejects